-1.11 ICEBREAKING SERVICE FEE
+1.11 Icebreaking service fee

-On December 21, 1998, commercial ships became subject to the Icebreaking Services Fee (ISF).
+On December 21, 1998, commercial vessels became subject to the Icebreaking Services Fee (ISF).
 The ISF recovers a portion of the cost of providing Coast Guard ice route assistance, ice routing and information services, and marine facility and port maintenance services in support of commercial shipping.
-All commercial ships arriving at or departing from Canadian ports located in the ice zone during the ice season are subject to a transit fee.
-Details regarding the application of the ISF and explanations of the ice zone and ice season are available on the CCG web site (http://www.ccg-gcc.gc.ca/eng/CCG/Ice_Service_Fees) or by calling 1-800-563-6295.
+All commercial vessels arriving at or departing from Canadian ports located in the ice zone during the ice season are subject to a transit fee.
+Consult the Icebreaking services fees for details regarding their applications and explanations of the ice zone and ice season).